MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-config.md

 The Azure Developer CLI provides a set of commands to manage the settings in the `config.json` file manually:

-- `azd config get`: Gets a configuration.
+- `azd config get`: Get a configuration value.
 - `azd config list-alpha`: Display the list of available features in alpha stage.
-- `azd config reset`: Resets configuration to default.
+- `azd config reset`: Reset configuration to default.
-- `azd config set`: Sets a configuration.
+- `azd config set`: Set a configuration.
-- `azd config show`: Show all the configuration values.
+- `azd config show`: Show all of the configuration values.
-- `azd config unset`: Unsets a configuration.
+- `azd config unset`: Unset a configuration.

-These commands are explored in the following sections.
+These commands are explored more in the following sections.
 You can also visit the [Azure Developer CLI commands](/azure/developer/azure-developer-cli/reference) reference page to learn more about `azd` commands.

 ### Display configurations